deterministic-arts/DartsCLHashTree/README.md

     whose key is equal to or less than the given `end`.
 If no `end` is supplied, the traversal stops after all nodes have been visited.

+  - **Function** `wbtree-scan-range-forward function comparator tree` => unspecific

+    Applies `function` to the subset of nodes of `tree` (in order) for which the given `comparator` function indicates, that they are contained in the desired range.
+The comparator is a function of one argument (a key found in some tree node) that returns an integer as follows

+     - the value is negative if the key value is smaller than the first desired value in the range

+     - the value is positive if the key value is larger than the last desired value in the range

+     - the value is zero if the key value lies within the range to report via `function`

+    This function itself has no interesting return value; it currently always returns the input `tree`.

   - **Function** `wbtree-correlate function tree1 tree2 &key test direction` => unspecific

   - **Function** `wbtree-difference tree1 tree2` => `new-tree`